Skip to main content

 • Fresh set of clothes to go home in

-• Baby pyjamas and diaper shirts (3 to 4)
+• Baby pajamas and diaper shirts (3 - 4)

-• A CSA (Canadian Safety Association)-approved car seat.
+• A CSA (Canadian Safety Association)-approved Car Seat.
 By Ontario law, your baby must always ride in an approved infant car seat.
-Please put the seat together before coming to the hospital and check the expiry date on the car seat.
+Please put the seat together before coming to the hospital, learn how to safely secure your baby in a car seat, and check the expiry date on the car seat

 *** We recommend that you leave your bags in the car while you are being assessed in LAU.
 They can be brought to your room once you are admitted.